 - ii.
-Budget summaries do not count against the 3-page limit (or 4 pages if a consortia submission).
+Budget summaries must be attached to the concept note and do not count against the 4-page limit (or 5 pages if a consortia submission).
 The budget summary is separate from SF-424, SF-F24A, and SF-424B documents, which are also required and similarly do not fall within the page limit.
-These forms may be downloaded through Grants.gov.
-Budget summaries should be submitted under the budget narrative section in Grants.gov.
-Budget summaries must include the following categories disaggregated by year:
+The SF-424 family of forms may be downloaded through grants.gov.
+Budget summaries should be submitted as an attachment under the budget narrative section in grants.gov.
+Budget summaries must include the following categories, and disaggregated by year:

 - a.
 Personnel allowances

 - b.
 Benefits

 - c.
 Travel

 - d.
 Program equipment

 - e.
 Supplies

 - f.
 Contractual

 - g.
 Construction

 - h.
 Other direct costs

 - i.
 Indirect costs

 - j.
 Total amount requested